l4zz3rj0d/LDAP-Injection/README.md

+# LDAP injection

-# LDAP is protocol that is used in the authentication and authorization process in ADs or any domain controllers
+LDAP is protocol that is used in the authentication and authorization process in ADs or any domain controllers

 we use alway true data to bypass authentication like sql but here we are malipulating the query itself